mike-north/certin/packages/types/etc/types.api.md

     ca: Buffer;
 }

-// Warning: (ae-internal-missing-underscore) The name "ICACertConfigOptions" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "ICACertConfig" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export interface ICACertConfigOptions {
+export interface ICACertConfig {
     // (undocumented)
     defaultDays: number;
     // (undocumented)